microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

     ```
 * PoolBranch

-    All input first passes into a StdConv, which is made up by a 1x1Conv followed by BatchNorm2d and ReLU.
-Then the intermediate goes through pooling operation followd by BatchNorm.
+    All input first passes into a StdConv, which is made up of a 1x1Conv followed by BatchNorm2d and ReLU.
+Then the intermediate goes through pooling operation followed by BatchNorm.
     * AvgPool: Call `torch.nn.AvgPool2d`.
 This operation applies a 2D average pooling over all input channels.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.
     * MaxPool: Call `torch.nn.MaxPool2d`.
 This operation applies a 2D max pooling over all input channels.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.